 Chinch bugs are tiny insects that eat the grass blades and may be responsible for the brown patches of grass that seem to have taken over your lawn.
 Treat them by spraying an insecticide after first dethatching with a rake to be sure the spray reaches them.

 Flooding and Poor Drainage

 Any part of the lawn that is in a depression or that drains poorly because of compacted soil is bound to be a bad place for grass to grow.
-Sometimes, you can improve soil drainage by turning in sand and compost and leveling low areas with a rake, but some drainage problems are the result of topography and aren't easily corrected.
+Sometimes, you can improve soil drainage by incorporating compost and leveling low areas with a rake, but some drainage problems are the result of topography and aren't easily corrected.
 The best remedy for those problems is a French drain, which is an underground drainage system that moves standing water off the lawn and toward a nearby runoff point.